Missionaries Supported by New Hope Chapel

 J.C. and Barbara ministered with TEAM (The Evangelical Alliance Mission) in Portugal and Spain (1953-1990).
 J.C. worked with a national church for 10 years.
 Two Bible Studies in their home developed into Spanish-led churches.
 They also helped start four other churches.
 Barbara helped teach women’s studies, taught in Bible School, and Missionary Children's School while raising four children.
 They returned home in 1990 to retire but remained active with TEAM, visiting churches to support missions.
 J. C. passed away five years ago at age 90.
 Barbara, 90, still helps in her church when the opportunity arises.

 John and Jerri served with New Tribes Mission (now Ethnos 360) for 38 years.
 They were house parents for the children of missionaries in Indonesia in the 1970s.
 Then they did tribal work and helped translate portions of the Bible into the Taman language during the 1980s and 1990s.
 From 2000 to 2007 they served as representatives of New Tribes Mission to the churches in Singapore and Malaysia.
 Then in 2007 they moved back to the U.S. and joined the member care team who were listeners, advisors, and encouragers to new or furloughing missionaries.
 They finally retired in 2015.

-Ralph created New Hope Music to provide free Scripture-based songs that encourage, strengthen, and equip people in nations all across the world.
-New Hope Music has many team members in the US and around the world.
-Since 1991, over 500 of Ralph’s original songs have been translated into 30 languages, touching millions of people in 230 countries.
+Ralph created New Hope Music to provide free Scripture-based songs that encourage, strengthen, and equip people around the world.
+New Hope Music has many team members in the US and many nations.
+Since 1991, over 750 of Ralph’s original songs have been translated into 35 languages, touching millions of people in 230+ countries.